flexmonster/pivot-localizations/README.md

 See our [live Localization demo](https://www.flexmonster.com/demos/localization/).

 ## Contribution
-If you noticed a mistake or want to add a new language you are free to contribute.
+If you noticed a mistake or want to add a new language, you are free to contribute.
 Please create a pull request with your changes, we will review them and merge to our repository.